 Have you ever wondered what it would have been like to travel the way people did in earlier times (we’ll leave future travel for later)?
 Now, I’m not thinking about trips on foot like cavemen or covered wagons like the pioneers, although those could all make for a fun adventure, too.
 I like to read, watch, listen, research (in my amateur way) about the 1930s and 1940s; the WWII era, specifically.
 I have often wondered what it was like for pilots, crew, soldiers (think paratroopers), and passengers traveling by plane in those early but rapidly evolving-evolving aircraft.
 Instead of weeks to cross the Atlantic by ship, for instance, being able to do it in 25 hours or so was a huge leap forward.
 But it was generally for the wealthy and initially relied on Clippers, or flying boats, that were capable of landing on water if it became necessary; few planes initially had the fuel-range capacity for the plane and a pilot, let alone passengers or cargo.

 We have an opportunity to fly to Toronto for the weekend in a WWII vintage C47D Skytrain named Yankee Doodle Dandy!
 The C-47 was a variant of the DC-3.
 C-47 started being produced in 1941.
-Yankee Doodle Dandy was built and put to use by the US military in 1944.
+Yankee Doodle Dandy was delivered and put to use by the US military in April 1945.
 C-47s were very versatile and could be used to move cargo, passengers, drop paratroopers (it still has the zip lines installed), and more.
 Yankee Doodle Dandy is owned by the Yankee Air Museum located at Willow Run Airport in Belleville, Michigan.
-It was the museum’s first flyable aircraft and was fully restored after 20 months, and is now maintained in flying condition by the Museum.
-It is painted in the colors and markings from when it served the United States Air Force.
+It was the museum’s first flyable aircraft and was fully restored to airworthiness in 1984 after 20 months and is now maintained in flying condition by the Museum.
+It is painted in the colors and markings from when it served the United States Air Force in the 1950’s and 1960’s as a navigational trainer.
 The basic stats are: max altitude-24,000 ft; range-1,600 miles; cruising speed-160 mph, max speed 230 mph.
 The rest you can find on line by Googling C-47 if you are interested.

 The Yankee Air Museum also has flyable B-17 Flying Fortress and B-25 Mitchell bombers from WWII.
 All of these planes participate in airshows around the country, including Thunder Over Michigan, a spectacular annual airshow held at the Willow Run Airport…more on that in a few months.
 They also sell rides in these planes for people who want an experience that few people have had.
 In case you didn’t know, Willow Run was where the US Government and Ford Motor Company built the B-24 bomber-assembly plant to make the B-24 Liberator, four-engine heavy bombers that, at its peak, was producing them at an astounding rate of a bomber every hour.